bbauska/Coursera-Bootstrap/readme.md

 And the ID here should be Danny for the second one.

-I\'m going to simply copy this code, and then paste that for the third corporate leader here.
+I&apos;m going to simply copy this code, and then paste that for the third corporate leader here.

 And then so the tab panel and the third one is Agumbe.